 4. Make Self-Love Your Priority:

 Prioritizing self-love is essential for building healthy self-worth.
 Fill your own cup first and nurture yourself with kindness, compassion, and self-care.
 Recognize that true self-love is incompatible with feeling not good enough.
 By giving yourself love and care, you'll have less room for negative energy and thoughts.
-Regularly ask yourself how you can love yourself better and implement practices like self-love meditations and journaling to reinforce this self-connection.
+Regularly ask yourself how you can love yourself better and implement practices like self-love meditations and journaling to reinforce this self-connection.5.
+Set Boundaries:

 Create distance from anything that makes you feel bad about yourself.
 This may involve taking breaks from social media if comparison and envy creep in.
 Toxic relationships, whether with friends or family, may need boundaries to protect your self-worth.
-Remember that creating temporary space doesn't mean cutting off forever, but rather prioritizing your well-being until you feel stronger and more self-assured.
+Remember that creating temporary space doesn't mean cutting off forever, but rather prioritizing your well-being until you feel stronger and more self-assured.6.
+Come Back to Your True Self:

 Engage in practices that reconnect you with your soul and your truest self.
 Meditation, spending time in nature, and engaging in activities that bring you joy can help you feel alive and in tune with yourself.
 Cultivating a practice of returning to your true self brings peace and joy, making it easier to recognize your inherent worth.